gangwug/SRBR_SMTSARworkshop2016/README.md

 biocLite()
 ```

-Please contact the workshop assistant (Gang Wu: wggucas@gmail.com) if you have problems in installing softwares or packages to your notebook computer.
+Please contact the workshop assistant (Gang Wu: wggucas@gmail.com) if you have problems in installing software or packages to your notebook computer.

 ##### 3. A little knowledge about R language